forseti-security/forseti-security/docs/inventory/README.md

 ```

 ## How to Test
-Look at the test instruction in this [README].
+Look at the test instructions in the tests [README](/docs/tests/README.md).

 ## How to add a new resource to the inventory